A landing page for all my VR projects, also described individually in the list below.

 The Inter-String Time Delay Zither is a plucked string instrument that changes its sound based on how fast you pluck it.
 Its strings are arranged into note pairs (groups of two strings that are tuned to the same note), and using a system of pickups under two bridges, it detects the difference in pluck time for the left and right strings of each note pair.
 The strings’ vibrations are picked up with piezos and routed through some audio processing in Max/MSP, where the inter-string time delay is used to drive audio effects like beating and distortion.
 The interaction of manipulating sound via the speed at which you pluck each note thus affords an additional level of control beyond those present in a traditional zither.

 Chorest (chord forest) is a world populated by glowing strings, which grow and create sound based on your voice.
-The world remembers the changes you make and even shows you ghosts of your past actions, which can be heard and viewed from top-down, third-person, or first-person perspectives.
+The world remembers the chords you grow and even shows you ghosts of your past actions, which can be heard and viewed from top-down, third-person, or first-person perspectives.
 This work was a precursor to my later work on virtual reality.

 NoteScript is a domain-specific language for quickly writing down melodies and hearing them back.
 My team and I created constructs for notes, chords, rests, rhythm, articulations, keys, transposition, and functions with arguments.
 We desugared some constructs to a core language of chords, rests, and rhythms, then compiled this core language to ChucK to synthesize the sound.
 The language is capable of playing any number of parts, each using a different oscillator and performing at a different tempo, at once.